 Being an expat is hard.

-According to a 1990 survey by the London School of Economics, the average time an expat spends overseas is about three and a half years.
+According to a 1999 survey by the London School of Economics, the average time an expat spends overseas is about three years before going home.
 The survey focused on British, Canadian, and Australian expats but, from my 30 years of living abroad, it squares with what I’ve seen personally.
 Also from my experience, I believe the average time frame as an expat seems to be shorter in Southeast Asia — at least among English-speakers — but slightly longer in Mexico and Panama.

-My research and experience also lead me to believe that the three-and-a-half-year expat time frame is about right for Cuenca and Ecuador.
+My research and experience also lead me to believe that the three-year expat time-frame is about right for Cuenca and Ecuador.

 Why expats go home

 In exploring the reasons why expats return to their home countries, I’ve found that many of those leaving have a “cover story” for their departure and often aren’t completely forthright about the underlying reasons.
-They disguise the real reasons, many of them admit in my interviews, so they don’t appear to be failures to other expats, as well as to friends and family members, many of whom will say, “I told you so.”
+They disguise the real reasons so they don’t appear to be “failures” to other expats, as well as to friends and family members, many of whom will say, “I told you so.”

-Of course, some of these are the real reasons for departures; sometimes, family problems simply cannot be ignored.
-In most cases, however, when I pressed those who were going home, I found other factors led to the decision to leave.
+Of course, some of these are perfectly legitimate reasons for going home; sometimes, family problems simply cannot be ignored.
+In most cases, however, when I pressed those who were leaving, I found other factors led to the decision to leave.

 The overwhelming reason for leaving is discomfort with the language in particular and the culture in general.
 This is a broad category, of course, that covers an inability to communicate with locals, an inability to understand customs and traditions.
 Ultimately for many expats, this leads to homesickness for life in the home country.

 Here are some representative comments from my interviews with expats leaving Ecuador.
-Most of the departing expats asked to remain anonymous, so I use only one initial and their city as identification.
+Most of those departing asked to remain anonymous, so I use only an initial and their city as identification.

 Having lived in five countries and 14 towns and cities, I understand the desire to pull up stakes in one place and try out another.
 Call me a serial expat if you will; I admit many of my moves were in search of greener pastures and a fresh start.

-Within Ecuador, a large minority of expats (I’d say about one in four) move at least within the country, mostly due to what I call the “greener-pastures syndrome.”
+Within Ecuador, a significant number of expats (about one in four, I’ve found) move at least once within the country.

 In my research of intra-Ecuador expat migrations, I found that Cuenca is the net gainer of all the popular expat destinations in the country, meaning that, overall, it’s the destination of preference.
 One man I interviewed used the “Three Bears” analogy, saying that after living in three other towns, Cuenca seemed to be “just right.”

-Here are comments from my interviews with those who have relocated within Ecuador.
+Here are some comments from my interviews with those who have relocated within Ecuador.

-And then there are those who, like me, cross national borders to seek greener pastures.
-Here are some comments from Ecuador expats who left for other countries.
+And then there are those who, like me, cross international borders looking for greener pastures.
+Here are some comments from former Ecuador expats who left for other countries.

 And then, there are those who leave for another city or country and then come back to their original expat destination.

 Most importantly, I think, is understanding that a move overseas isn’t as easy as it’s made to sound and that the frustrations can and will seem overwhelming at times.
 Along with your homework and due diligence before becoming an expat, be prepared for a lot of soul-searching afterwards, accompanied by the possibility of more big changes in your future.